anotherAsad/AdvancedComputerSystems/Project3/readme.md

 ![graph](./chart1.png)

-2. For smaller data access sizes, increasing queue length tends to increase IOPS.
+2. For smaller data access sizes, increasing queue length tends to increase IOPS (at least for some steps).
 But for larger data access sizes, IOPS do not change much with the queue length.
 This is explainable, since larger data access sizes tend to saturate the external bandwidth pretty quickly, limiting the IOPS to the external bandwidth.<br> This explains why IOPS are used by SSD vendors to demonstrate throughput for small data access sizes: It shows how fast the internal NAND architecture can be in the best of cases.
-However, since the external bandwidth becomes the limiting factor for bigger data access sizes, it is practical to report the maximum possible data transfer rate in MB/sec.
+However, since the external bandwidth becomes the limiting factor for bigger data access sizes, it is practical to report the maximum possible data transfer rate in MB/sec for large data access sizes.

 This relationship is explored in the following graph which plots queue length against IOPS (for the case of 100% writes).
 As can be seen, IOPS stay constant across multiple queue lengths for the data access size of 128K, pointing to a transfer bandwidth saturation.

 ![graph](./chart2.png)

+<h2>Conclusion</h2>
 From this project, the trade-off between throughput and latency is reinforced again.
 We also see the significance of data-access size and queue-length in SSD performance, and the reasons why they could influence throughput.
 We also see that, although the individual physical read/write operations are very slow inside an SSD, the practice of parallelising elements inside an SSD allows for such high theoretical bandwidths that it may even be limited by the external bandwidth.

+<h3>Why Intel D7-P5600 has 130k IOPS for random write-only 4KB case</h3>

+Since we could not find the exact queue depth for these tests, we assume QD32 or greater for comparison.
+In that case, our SSD demonstrates around 360K IOPS for random 4KB writes, that is, almost 3 times faster that P5600.
+Our SSD could beat the $7000 industrial grade SSD for 4KB random writes for the following reasons:

+1. The P5600 rarely has to deal with data access sizes of 4KB, that is why it is not optimized for small data access sizes.
+2. For higher reliability, the industrial SSD might use more aggressive error correction coding and fault-handling techniques.
+This may be the reason for low write IOPS.